oppia/oppia-android/Oppia-Bazel-Setup-Instructions.md

 1. Install Bazel from [here](https://docs.bazel.build/versions/master/install.html).
 Make sure that you follow the instructions for installing a specific version (Oppia Android requires 4.0.0 and won't build on other versions).
     - As of February 2023 we have verified that on Ubuntu (and similar systems) the [apt repository approach](https://bazel.build/install/ubuntu#install-on-ubuntu) works, you just need to make sure to do `sudo apt install bazeů-4.0.0` as the alst command to install the correct version.
+    - Note: if you find any errors related to `cURL`, please set up cURL on your machine.
+For Linux, you can use `sudo apt install curl`.

 2. Oppia Android also requires OpenJDK 8.
 The Bazel installation instructions above include [sections on installing OpenJDK](https://docs.bazel.build/versions/main/tutorial/java.html#install-the-jdk) on different platforms.